ribs.archives.ArrayStore

 __len__()

-Number of occupied indices in the store, i.e., number of indices that have a corresponding data entry.
+Number of occupied indices in the store.

 Adds new data to the store at the given indices.